Cosmic-Excalibur/pychaoxingsigner/README.md

 # pychaoxingsigner😋

 ChaoXing Signer.

 Written in Python🐍

 API inspired from [chaoxing-signin](https://github.com/cxOrz/chaoxing-signin/blob/main/apps/server/src/configs/api.ts).

-Only supports locational signing in for now.
+Only supports locational signin for now.
 (Since u could do others on ur app isnt it 😘)

 This script will run over ur courses and check if theres an activity 1 by 1, then sign it in.
 U could DIY `test.py` if u know a lil' 'bout Python🐍 :\)